storageclass/storageclass.github.io/content/storageclasses/index.md

   - storageclass
 ---

-The following table contains a list of available Kubernetes StorageClass implementations.
-All storage classes are listed with their respective features.
+The following table contains a list of available Kubernetes container storage interface (CSI) implementations.
+All storage classes are listed with their respective capabilities.
+The list is updated bit by bit according to the documentation on a best effort basis.
 The list may not be complete and properties may be incorrect or incomplete.
-The owners of the storage classes are responsible for validating and updating those properties.
+Vendors of the CSI drivers are welcome to validate and update their respective properties.

 {{< render-storageclass-table >}}